 Food Rocks invite you to trade at Horsham Markets every Thursday & Saturday from 9am to 5pm (4pm in Winter) in The Carfax.

-Gazebos can be hired at a cost of £5 per day or you can use your own gazebo, vehicle or bespoke stall.
-Tables are not provided.
+Gazebos can be hired from £7 per day or you can use your own gazebo, vehicle or bespoke stall.
+Tables can be hired for £5.

 Special parking rates are offered to annual traders.